 As a promoter of safety focuses on the leadership first.
 The transition to a healthy safety culture is very difficult, but not impossible.
 The leadership must understand the dangers that emerge from unsafe practices.

 A possible solution is to present scenarios of possible consequences resulting from ‘unsafe’ actions.
 Emphasizing the things that can go wrong should raise awareness about safety and thereby increase the investment on safety.

 This is not a strategy of fear, but a strategy of sensitization.
 The aim is to make the leadership understand the dangers and the potential loss and compel them to avoid these situations.

-Learning More About Safety Culture
+Learning More about Safety Culture

 Safety culture is an intangible concept that means many things to many people.
-Below are some useful resources to help you enhance safety culture in your organization.
+Below are some useful resources to help you enhance the safety culture in your organization.